kohler/hotcrp/devel/apidoc/search.md

 }
 ```

-Please note that `html` format is unlikely to be useful outside the HotCRP web
+The `html` format is unlikely to be useful outside the HotCRP web application.
-application.
-The returned HTML uses elements, tag structures, and class names
+The returned HTML uses elements, tag structures, and class names suitable for
-suitable for HotCRP’s internal use, and may change at any time.
-Furthermore,
+HotCRP’s internal use, and may change at any time.
+Furthermore, in some cases
-in some cases (such as `f=allpref`), the returned data is compressed into a
+(such as `f=allpref`), the returned data is compressed into a field-specific
-field-specific format that the HotCRP web application expands.
+format that the HotCRP web application expands.

 ### Search annotations